Is solar right for my home?

 Is there a tax credit?

 Yes.
-Currently, there is a 30% federal tax credit under the solar Investment Tax Credit (ITC).
-This tax credit will stay at 30% through 2019.
-After that, it will be reduced.
+Currently, there is a 30% federal tax credit under the Federal Investment Tax Credit (ITC).

 When will it pay off?
 What’s the return on investment?